NiclasHaderer/AsyncSpotify/EXAMPLES.md

 + The `SpotifyError` exception gets raised for general usage errors
 + The `TokenExpired` exception gets raised if the spotify token used for making an api call is expired
-+ The `RateLimitExceeded` exception gets raised if the raite limit is exceeded
++ The `RateLimitExceeded` exception gets raised if the rate limit is exceeded
 + The `SpotifyAPIError` exception gets raised for general errors like a invalid album id

-Each of the exceptions implements the `get_json()` method which will return the follwing json:
+Each of the exceptions implements the `get_json()` method which will return the following json:

 ```json
 {